marcolomele/exo-ego-correspondence/proposal.md

 * Exo video (fixed or handheld third-person cameras)
 * Per-frame masks marking the same object in both views
 * Visibility flags (tells us if the object is occluded in ego / visible in exo)
-* Camera calibration JSONs (intrinsics + extrinsics) – for analysis if ML model is able to learn Geometric mapping without coordinate inputs.
+* Camera calibration JSONs (trajectory and eye-gase) – optional extension: analysis if ML model is able to learn Geometric mapping without coordinate inputs.

-## Proposed Solution (High-Level Overview): Provide a overview of your proposed approach or solution.
-Focus on the key idea and overall strategy rather than implementation details.
+More information on the correspondence task: https://docs.ego-exo4d-data.org/benchmarks/relations/correspondence/.

+## Proposed Solution
+###

+### Plan
+* Data exploration – subset selection (topic, modality, availability of metadata of interest, size).
+* Data processing – extraction, loading, processing.
+* Background research – baseline + materials linked to competition
+* Modelling –

-## Performance Evaluation Approach: Explain how you plan to assess your solution’s effectiveness.
+## Performance Evaluation Approach
+Explain how you plan to assess your solution’s effectiveness.
 Specify the metrics, benchmarks, or evaluation criteria you intend to use and why they are appropriate for your problem.